Jeffrey Milarsky

 Jeffrey Milarsky is a conductor of contemporary music in New York City.

 In the United States and abroad, he has premiered and recorded works of composers including Charles Wuorinen, Milton Babbitt, Elliott Carter, Lasse Thoresen, Gerard Grisey, Jonathan Dawe, Tristan Murail, Ralph Shapey, Luigi Nono, Mario Davidovsky, and Wolfgang Rihm.
-His wide-ranging repertoire has enabled him to lead such groups as the American Composers Orchestra, the New York New Music Ensemble, the Chamber Music Society of Lincoln Center, the Columbia Sinfonietta, Speculum Musicae, Cygnus Ensemble, the Fromm Players at Harvard University, the Composers' Ensemble at Princeton University, and the New York Philharmonic chamber music series.
-Most recently, he has joined the conducting faculty of The Juilliard School as artistic director of the AXIOM Ensemble.
-He also serves as artistic director and conductor of the Manhattan School of Music Percussion Ensemble and as percussion faculty in the school's contemporary music performance program.
+He has led groups including the American Composers Orchestra, the New York New Music Ensemble, the Chamber Music Society of Lincoln Center, the Columbia Sinfonietta, Speculum Musicae, Cygnus Ensemble, the Fromm Players at Harvard University, the Composers' Ensemble at Princeton University, and the New York Philharmonic chamber music series.
+He joined the conducting faculty of The Juilliard School as artistic director of the AXIOM Ensemble.
+He is also artistic director and conductor of the Manhattan School of Music Percussion Ensemble and percussion faculty in the school's contemporary music performance program.

 A percussionist who has performed and recorded with the New York Philharmonic among other ensembles, Milarsky is professor of music at Columbia University, where he is the music director–conductor of the Columbia University Orchestra.
 Also at Columbia, Milarsky is music director and conductor of the Columbia Sinfonietta, which concentrates on 20th- and 21st-century scores.
 This ensemble performs, tours and records throughout the United States.

 In August 2003, Milarsky made his debut with the Bergen Philharmonic Orchestra.
 In 2004 he opened the ULTIMA Festival in Oslo.
 That season also included conducting dates in Norway, Italy, Paris, and Austria.
 In 2006 Milarsky substituted for James Levine at Carnegie Hall, conducting an all-Babbitt program with the MET Chamber Ensemble.
 At IRCAM, he recorded and performed music by Murail and Joshua Fineberg with the ENSEMBLE FA.
-In 2007 he conducted the American Composers Orchestra at Carnegie Hall.
+In 2008 he conducted the American Composers Orchestra at Carnegie Hall.